 You start this morning on an important visit and that is to Bodhgaya, the place where Buddha attained enlightenment.
 Here you visit the Mahabodhi temple complex where the Bodhi tree under which the Buddha attained enlightenment still exists.
-Bodhgaya will occupy all your time since there are other interesting temples, a bazaar and Museums with interesting artifacts.
-There are interesting caves in the neighborhood and lots to see so you stay here for the night
+Bodhgaya will occupy all your time since there are other interesting temples, a bazaar and Museums with interesting artefacts.
+There are interesting caves in the neighbourhood and lots to see so you stay here for the night.

 A delightful breakfast first thing in the morning makes you ready for the drive to Varanasi, the holiest and oldest surviving city in the world, where you check into your room and rest for the night.

 It is time to wake up before the crack of dawn because you are going on a boat ride on the Ganges where you see hundreds of people praying and bathing.
 From the boat you get a look at the temples lining the bank and then return for lunch.
 A brief rest and you are off to visit Sarnath where Buddha preached his first sermon after enlightenment.
-You take in the Dhamekh stupa, the Choukhandi Stupa, the Ashoka Pillar, the Museum and the Mulagandha Kuti Vihar.
+You take in the Dhamek Stupa, the Chaukhandi Stupa, the Ashoka Pillar, the Museum and the Mulagandha Kuti Vihar.
 A dreamy day ends with your return to the hotel.

 A bit of sightseeing in the alleys of Varanasi and some shopping is followed by your getting on the coach to Kushinagar where you book into your room for a comfortable rest for the night.